jnadaud76/alerts/README.md

 ### SafetyNet Alerts
-This application is an API REST using Spring framework.
+This application is an API REST using Spring Boot framework.
 The purpose of this application is to send information to emergency service systems.

 ### Getting Started